NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

+---
 name: Things I want to know
-about: Describe this issue template's purpose here.
-title: "[Thing I want to Know]"
+about: 'Things I want to know '
+title: ''
 labels: Things I want to learn
-assignees: ""
+assignees: ''

+---

+Please describe what you want to know